0xD3bt/Trench-Tools/docs/CONFIG.md

 For most operators today:

 - run on a VPS close to your provider endpoints and RPCs
-- use [Helius Developer tier](https://www.helius.dev/pricing), about $50/month, or better for primary infrastructure
+- use [Helius Developer tier](https://www.helius.dev/pricing), about $50/month, for primary infrastructure
 - `SOLANA_RPC_URL`: Helius Gatekeeper HTTP
 - `SOLANA_WS_URL`: Helius standard websocket
 - `WARM_RPC_URL`: separate [Shyft](https://shyft.to/) RPC for compatible warm/cache traffic off the main Helius budget